ggramaize/libqth/README.md

 ## USAGE

-You can use the library by compiling it, or you can compile the tests suite as follow:
+You can use the library by compiling it, or you can run the test suite by executing the following commands:

 ```bash
 gcc -lm -Wall -Wpedantic -Wformat -Wformat-security -pie -fPIE qth.c testmain.c -o tests-libqth